 The Daintree Rainforest and Cape Tribulation area are World Heritage listed.
 They are home to many unique plants and animals.

-Your Cape Tribulation day tour commences with complimentary pick-ups from your Cairns, Northern Beaches or Port Douglas accommodation.
-If departing from Cairns and the beaches, it’s a scenic coastal drive up to Port Douglas.
-From there we head north amongst the sugar cane fields to our first stop, a short restroom break in the Mossman area.
+Your Cape Tribulation day tour commences with complimentary pickups from your Cairns, Northern Beaches or Port Douglas accommodation.
+If departing from Cairns or a Northern Beach, it’s a scenic coastal drive up to Port Douglas.
+From there, we head north amongst the sugar cane fields to the Mossman area and then north to the Daintree River.

-Continuing our journey north we access the Cape Tribulation section of the World Heritage listed Daintree National Park, by first crossing the mighty Daintree River.
-This is done on the only operating cable ferry in tropical Australia.
+Continuing our journey north, we access the Cape Tribulation section of the World Heritage listed Daintree National Park,

-After the lookout we experience the Marrdja or Jindalba Boardwalk.
-Here we see trees that have been caught in a time capsule; they haven’t changed in millions of years and we hope don’t change in millions more.
-As we travel through the ancient rainforest the Marrdja (which means Rainforest Walk in the local Aboriginal language) Boardwalk leads us over a complex mangrove swamp system.
-The root systems of these trees are quite striking and are an ingenious solution these plants have evolved over many, many years of living on the tidal edge.
-There are many points to stop and learn about the local flora and fauna on these walks and our experienced guides will give you an insight to the Daintree Rainforest, that will make you appreciate it for the amazing and unique system that it is.
+After the lookout, we experience the Marrdja or Jindalba Boardwalk.
+Here we see trees that have been caught in a time capsule; they haven’t changed in millions of years and, we hope, don’t change in millions of years more.
+The Marrdja Boardwalk (which means Rainforest or Jungle in the local Aboriginal language) leads us through both rainforest (fresh water forest) and over a complex mangrove swamp system (salt water forest).
+The root systems of mangrove trees are quite striking and the mechanisms which they employ provide an ingenious solution to the problems which living in salt water presents.
+These plants have evolved over many, many millions of years living on the tidal edge.
+There are many points to stop and learn about the local flora and fauna on these walks and our experienced guide will give you an insight to both the Daintree Rainforest and the mangrove systems, that will make you appreciate all the more for the amazing and unique experience that it is.
+You are also more than welcome to walk ahead and enjoy some private time by yourselves.

-After lunch, take a walk on the stunning Cape Tribulation Beach which is where the ‘Rainforest meets the Reef’ and the only place on the planet that two World Heritage listed National Parks sit side by side, with the Great Barrier Reef Marine Park on one side and the Daintree National Park on the other.
+After lunch, take a walk on the stunning Cape Tribulation Beach which is where the ‘rainforest meets the reef’ and is the only place on the planet at where two World Heritage listed National Parks sit side by side, with the Daintree National Park on one side and the Great Barrier Reef Marine Park on the other.
 You will have time to walk on the beach and also access the walk to the lookout on the Cape Tribulation headland.
 We then head back towards the Daintree River.
-If time is permitting, we’ll stop at the Daintree Ice-Cream Company to give you a chance to buy a tropical fruit ice-cream which is eaten on the bus.
-Keep an eye out for the local Cassowaries.
+Keep an eye out for the local cassowaries.

 The Cape Tribulation day tour departs daily from Cairns, Northern Beaches and Port Douglas.
 The first pick-ups commence in Cairns at around 6.45am and return to Cairns around 6.30pm.
 Our catered picnic lunch is gluten free and we can cater for Vegans, Vegetarians and most food intolerances, just let us know at the time of booking.
 For bookings call (07) 4032 0500 (till late) or freecall 1800 838 757 or complete and submit our online Booking Form.